Analysis: The China Search Engine Market

 - CNNIC operates from a top-level user behaviour standpoint.

 Note: The CNNIC report is presented on an annual basis, and thus typically offers retrospective data points rather than the current state of affairs.
 By combining the two, we are able to understand the Chinese search engine market from a more nuanced and considered footing.

 Chinese Search Engine Market Share on Desktop

 Chinese Search Engine Market Share for Desktop (Source: StatCounter)

-As would be expected, Baidu maintains a strong hold on the Chinese search engine market; with just under 60% of active search users on desktop.
-While 360 Search have cemented their place as China’s second favourite search engine with a 23% market share.
+As would be expected, Baidu maintains a strong hold on the Chinese search engine market, with just under 60% of active search users on desktop.
+360 Search has cemented its place as China’s second favourite search engine with a 23% market share.

-Interestingly, Google has retained a foothold of just over 5% in the market where they were famously banned from in 2012 – most likely due to the high VPN usage within China.
-While Sogou and Bing also score around 5% market share.
+Interestingly, Google has retained a foothold of just over 5% in the market where they were famously banned from in 2012–most likely due to the high VPN usage within China.
+Sogou and Bing also score around 5% of the market share.